 Because raw oxides are not fritted, they are more likely to be soluble and toxic.

-Some raw oxides, such as copper and zinc are volatile, which means they vaporize readily4.
+Some raw oxides, such as copper and zinc are volatile, which means they vaporize readily (source).
 When they vaporize, they give off noxious fumes.
-Toxic fumes from oxides like manganese5 are dangerous to inhale.
+Toxic fumes from oxides like manganese are dangerous to inhale (source).
 Also, the fumes can be absorbed into the interior surface of the kiln.

 Because plain oxides are less stable than ceramic stains, they are more likely to react to oxides in glazes.
 As such oxides can affect the color of glaze creating unwanted colors.
-For example, chrome oxide will react with tin in a glaze, turning a white glaze pink6.
+For example, chrome oxide will react with tin in a glaze, turning a white glaze pink (source).

 Problems Encountered with Ceramic Stains in Pottery